famulus/rainboard/README.md

 #### Installing the Rainboard firmware consists of two steps:

 1. Flashing the ATmega16U2 with the rainboard16U2.hex file.
-2. Uploading the compiled neofighter.ino sketch to the Arduino Mega.
+2. Uploading the compiled rainboard_firmware.ino sketch to the Arduino Mega.